vbronfman/yaakovb_assignment/README.md

 There are certain putfalls I didn't manage to overcome within time given.

 >[!NOTE] External IP issue.
 > The workflow prints FQN of service instead of IP.
 This is the issue of the EKS cluster itself.
+> THere is the topic refers the issue: https://github.com/eksctl-io/eksctl/issues/1640
 > For reason unclear LoadBalancer service has no spec of external IP.
 > I've spent quite a while troubleshooting, including deploynig of numerous EKS, but with a little
 > success.
 THe issue certainly workable but right now I'm running out of time.